smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ---

 ## Funding Ask
-**$300,000**
-*more detailed breakdown of the funds that are being requested. what personnel is required, the utilisation of supply chain, cost of setting up a q-coms model to cater to impulse consumption as well with an increased SKUs list.*

-This $1 million will be strategically allocated to ensure efficient setup and sustainable growth:
+This $500,000 will be strategically allocated to ensure efficient setup and sustainable growth:

-- **Logistics & Infrastructure: 45% ($450,000)** This covers setting up our initial cloud kitchen locations, including **rent, security deposits, and essential kitchen equipment**.
-It also funds our initial raw material procurement, crucial packaging, and the setup for the quick commerce infrastructure
+- **Logistics & Infrastructure: 30% ($150,000)**
+	  - This covers setting up our initial cloud in HSR, including **rent, security deposits, and essential kitchen equipment**.
+This amount will also be utilised to expand and open cloud kitchens in other hotspots like Koramangala, Whitefield etc as well.
+This would also enable us to setup our own cloud kitchen infrastructure with in-house delivery fleet.
+The estimated cost per kitchen setup is $10,000 - $12,000.
-- **Marketing & Customer Acquisition: 30% ($300,000)** This portion is for making sure customers know about us and love our food.
-We'll use these funds for **online advertising, social media campaigns, and local promotions** to attract early users. *It also supports continuous testing and refining of our menu to ensure we're offering exactly what our customers want for impulse purchases.(not sure about this)*
-- **Personnel & Team Building: 25% ($250,000)** This allocation is for building our core team.
-It will cover **salaries for key hires** like our head chef, kitchen staff, delivery personnel, and essential management roles in operations, growth, and technology.
-This ensures we have the talent needed to run our kitchens efficiently and manage our quick commerce model effectively.

-**Use beige and orange for the charts** logistics - 45% marketing - 25%
-personnel - 30%

----
-for my reference
-35k rent
-head chef 70k
-staff * 3 25k
-4 * del partners 20k
-in-house team
-2 mid level sdes 1.5L
-1 growth and marketing 1L
-2 business 1.5L
-1 social media 1L
+	  - This amount would also support the setup for a efficient supply chain that would support the procurement for raw materials, have custom packaging, insulated delivery backpacks etc.

+- **Marketing & Customer Acquisition: 30% ($150,000)** Acquire 30,000-40,000 paying customers with a MAU of around 5000 within the first 12 months of operations in Bangalore, achieving a CAC of $0.8-$1 through specific marketing channels (30% organic marketing , 20% offline marketing (mixture of traditional marketing and in-person events), 20% influencer marketing, 30% online ads).

+- **Personnel & Team Building: 40% ($200,000)** Hire a core team of **25 full-time employees** in the first 12 months, including 1 Head Chef, 3 Kitchen Staff, 3 Delivery Personnel, 2 Software Developers, 1 Business Role, and 1 Growth and Marketing Role during the initial phase and scale to 2 Head Chef, 12 Kitchen Staff, 5 Software Developers, 2 Business Roles, and 2 Growth and Marketing Roles, 2 Operations Managers, 1 Social Media Managers.

 ---